 In order to keep an ear bleed from occurring inside your dog's ear, we advise that you take your dog to the grooming salon whenever his or her hair starts growing too long.
 By keeping your dog's fur at a manageable length, your pup won't run the risk of an ear bleed caused by parasites.
 Ear mites and ticks love to make a home out of overgrown hair, so you will drastically eliminate the possibility of a canine parasitic ear bleed by keeping your dog's hair short and trimmed.

 We understand that grooming services can become mighty expensive over time, and each appointment adds up, so if professional grooming is not affordable, consider trimming your dog's fur at home.
-There are many great resources out there that walk you through the steps of at-home dog grooming so you can be sure you're cutting your dog's fur safely.
+There are many great resources out there that walk you

 How to Treat Dog Ear Bleeds